 These four anchors give creators a much clearer financial model than basic internal materials could support alone.
 While this information still does not answer absolutely every payout question (especially regarding exact withdrawal timing and specific platform currencies), it does provide a highly defensible commercial structure for explaining exactly how MALOUM creator payouts work in the real world.

 The public terms of service confirm one critical timing detail.
-The creator’s formal claim to their commission arises within three days of MALOUM actually receiving a cleared payment for an individual access or subscription.
+The creator’s formal claim to their earnings arises within three days of MALOUM actually receiving a cleared payment for an individual access or subscription.

 Creators must understand that a commission claim is not the same as saying every single withdrawal arrives in their personal bank account in three days.